-In season 4, Dean is given an ultimatum - to hand another character over to die, or go back to hell.
-He initially doesn't think they'll do it, but once convinced they will, still tells them to go ahead.
+In season 4, Dean is given an ultimatum: hand another character over to die, or go back to Hell.
+He initially doesn't think they'll do it, but once he's convinced that they will still tells them to go ahead.
 They switch to threatening Sam instead, and he complies exactly as Sam had planned.

 Avon cuts through the crap when an alien intelligence offers him submission or death.

 Alien: Think about human death, Avon, irrevocable...

 Avon: I have thought about it; what's keeping you?

 Alien: What did you say?

 Avon: You claim you can kill me.
 You'd better get on with it.
 Make me die.
 There's nothing else you can make me do.

 Subtle double subversion in the first season finale of Terriers.
 After Hank is framed for murder and hauled off to jail along with the actual murderers who almost certainly mean to do away with him as soon as they're alone, he starts yelling at them to get it over with and kill him right there in the police car.
 Doubly subverted in that a) he's partly doing it to get the cops to take him seriously and help him, and b) the cops were already secretly on his side and were planning to let him go anyway.